 When shoppers feel crowded, their behavior changes.
-According to studies at Columbia University and University of British Columbia, when shoppers from Western cultures are in tight spaces, they want greater variety among products.
+According to studies at Columbia University and University of British Columbia, consumers from Western cultures shopping in tight spaces seek greater variety among products.
 If they have fewer choices, they'll become less comfortable.
 Researchers at University of Kansas, University of Wisconsin–Madison, and University of Toronto found that one major effect is a retreat to safety.
 For instance, shoppers who encountered crowds of unfamiliar bodies preferred to shop for their headache relievers at a pharmacy than at a convenience store.
 In casinos, crowding moved typical gamblers toward less risky wagers.

 Humanized brands—more commonly called anthropomorphized brands by marketing scientists—are those that have human-like characteristics.
 This might come from how the item looks, in a picture or name of a person on the packaging, or in the way an advertisement or the salesperson describes the item.
 The answer to the question turned out to be: Yes, shoppers who feel crowded will view a humanized brand much less favorably if the presentation of the brand indicates a desire to interact with the shopper.